Civilians escape Kherson after Russian strikes on freed city

 The prime ministers of Belgium, Poland and Lithuania and the president of Hungary were on hand, and many others participated by video.

-Ukrainian Prime Minister Denys Shmyhal said Ukraine — despite its own financial straits — has allocated 900 million hryvna ($24 million) to purchase corn for Yemen, Sudan, Kenya and Nigeria.
+Ukrainian Prime Minister Denys Shmyhal said Ukraine — despite its own financial straits — has allocated 900 million hryvna ($24 million) to purchase corn for countries including Yemen, Sudan, Kenya and Nigeria.

-“Ukraine knows what hunger is, and we do not want people to die again in the 21st century because of Russia and its inhuman methods,” he was quoted as saying by the news agency Interfax.
+Zelenskyy said Ukraine was working to get its grain on ships and to countries that need it.

+“Our goal is ambitious and specific – to save at least 5 million people from hunger,” Zelenskyy said.

 The reminder about food supplies was timely: Ukrainians were marking the 90th anniversary of the start of the “Holodomor,” or Great Famine, which killed more than 3 million people over two years as the Soviet government under dictator Josef Stalin confiscated food and grain supplies and deported many Ukrainians.